asadprodhan/Gene_seq_extraction_from_multiple_genomes/README.md

 > 16s_rRNA_gene.fasta

+## Run the extraction

-- ### Put all the files along with the follwoing script in the same directory
+### I. Put all the sequence files along with the follwoing script in the same directory

-- ### Run the following commands one-by-one
+### II.
+Run the following commands one-by-one

 ```